reothues/vidgen/README.md

 ./vidgen-env/bin/python -m vidgen.cli train --config configs/default.yaml --dry-run
 ```

-You should see confirmation of the resolved dataset root and the output directory being prepared.
-Remove `--dry-run` when you integrate the actual training loop.
+You should see confirmation of the resolved dataset root (pointing at the processed subset) and the output directory being prepared.
+Drop `--dry-run` to launch training once everything looks correct.

 4) Prepare the dataset (dry run example):